SeymoreBiggins/horse-buddy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MADEUP License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Thanks to professors
-* Inspiration
-* etc#horse-buddy
+* Large thanks to AskBCS